 Share files in experience cloud (community)

-E.g. while your community users can upload files into notes & attachments section, your internal users can only share files with community users using a chatter feed.
-Moreover, these files are not really synced with your cloud storage (e.g. Google Drive, SharePoint, Dropbox etc...).
+E.g. while your community users can upload files into the notes & attachments section, your internal users can only share files with community users using a chatter feed.
+Moreover, these files are not synced with your cloud storage (e.g. Google Drive, SharePoint, Dropbox etc...).

 In this article, we illustrate how a simple CloudFiles widget enables bi-directional file-syncing between your cloud storage, your Salesforce objects and your community users.
-Although there is a lot of customizations possible, we have focused this article on a specific use-case of associating a SharePoint folder with a Lead Object, exposing the folder contents to an experience site, and then selectively providing access to contents of that folder to the experience site user.
+Although there are a lot of customizations possible, we have focused this article on a specific use-case of associating a SharePoint folder with a Lead Object, exposing the folder contents to an experience site, and then selectively providing access to contents of that folder to the experience site user.

 This article is divided into the following sections -

 - Installation & Setup (Pre-requisites)- Quick steps on getting ready to use the CloudFiles app